 If your plan membership card is damaged, lost, or stolen, call Customer Relations right away and we will send you a new card.
 (Phone numbers for Customer Relations are printed on the back cover of this booklet.)

-Section 3.2 The Provider Directory : Your guide to all providers in the plan's network
+Section 3.2 The Provider Directory: Your guide to all providers in the plan's network

-The Provider Directory lists our network providers and durable medical equipment suppliers.
+The Provider Directory lists our network providers.

 What are "network providers"?